infinispan/infinispan/SECURITY.md

 ## Reporting security issues

-Please report any security issues you find in Quarkus to:
+Please report any security issues you find in Infinispan to:

     security at infinispan.org